variantstudios/westlakewine.com/pages/wines-of-the-week/index.md

 ---

-These wines are selected specifically for our free weekly wine tasting, every Friday from 4pm-7pm. &nbsp;This week's features–**Hallowine II**.
+These wines are selected specifically for our free weekly wine tasting, every Friday from 4pm-7pm. &nbsp;This week's features–**Curtis's Wine Picks**.
 Stop by Westlake Wine & Spirits today, and shop our great wine selection and variety. &nbsp;Our knowledgeable staff will be glad to help!

-Wine pricing good through 11/01/2016
+Wine pricing good through 11/08/2016